Salt in Sports Drinks

-In sport, salt enjoys a reputation as an important ingredient in sports drinks.
+Salt is considered an important ingredient in sports drinks.
 On the other hand, health campaigns constantly warn against excessive salt consumption in everyday life.
-The question therefore arises as to whether the addition of salt or sodium chloride to sports drinks is sensible, harmless or even useless.
+The question therefore arises as to whether the addition of salt or sodium chloride to sports drinks is adequate, useless or even harmful.

 A lack of sodium in drinks or too little fluid intake also promotes muscle cramps.
-For athletes who are susceptible to cramps, we recommend four to five days of sodaloading with LACTAT BUFFER before long endurance exertions.
+For athletes who are susceptible to cramps, we recommend four to five days of soda loading with LACTAT BUFFER prior to long endurance exertions.

-In summary, it can be said that where efficient fluid replacement or rapid recovery are the main priorities, drinks with at least 500-1000 mg sodium per litre should always be taken.
-Sodaloading is recommended for persons susceptible to seizures or sportsmen before very long endurance strains in the heat (from about 3 h duration).
-Fruit juices are unfavourable because they are hypertonic and contain no sodium.
-Diluted fruit spritzers with the addition of table salt are already more suitable.
-Ready-to-drink, sodium-containing and hypotonic sports drinks such as COMPETITION® or LONG ENERGY are ideal.
+In summary, it can be said that where efficient fluid replacement and/or rapid recovery are the main priorities, drinks with at least 500 mg to 1000 mg sodium per litre are recommended.
+Soda loading is recommended for persons susceptible to muscle cramping and also before very long endurance strains in the heat (beyond about 3 h duration).
+Fruit juices are unfavourable because they are hypertonic and contain virtually no sodium.
+Diluted fruit juice with the addition of table salt may be a more suitable alternative.
+Ready-to-drink, sodium-containing and hypotonic sports drinks such as COMPETITION® or LONG ENERGY are the ideal solution.
 SALT CAPS can also be used in addition or alternatively in combination with other drinks.
-If energy is supplied from sources other than a drink, ELECTROLYTE TABS effervescent tablets can also be used.
+If energy is ingested from sources other than a drink, ELECTROLYTE TABS effervescent tablets can also be used.

-For example, 80 g COMPETITION® in 1000 ml water plus two SALT CAPS together provide 855 mg sodium and an energy requirement of about one hour.
-A comparable combination would be 60 g COMPETITION® in 750 ml water plus one HIGH ENERGY BAR SALTY&NUTS, which together gives 550 mg sodium.
+For example, 80 g COMPETITION® (750-1000 ml) plus one SALT CAPS provide about 565 mg sodium and an energy requirement of about one hour.
+Another combination could be a 60 g COMPETITION® plus one HIGH ENERGY BAR (Salty+Nuts) per hour, which together gives 550 mg sodium.

 Author: Remo Jutzeler